How to build a website that supports your business goals

 What do you want to achieve with your website?
 Whether your goal is to increase sales, generate leads, improve customer engagement, or build brand awareness, each goal requires a different approach.

-Some common objectives are listed here:
+Some common objectives

 • Brand awareness: If your focus is on raising brand awareness, your website should be rich in content that tells your brand story, showcases your work, and offers educational resources.